 An on-site technician is required for troubleshooting and repairs.

 |WiFi network administrator is automatically notified of outages by email.|

-Administrator can see the status of the Wi-Fi network and each individual access point online in one place via web browser or mobile app.
+Administrators can see the status of the WiFi network and each individual access point online in one place via web browser or mobile app.

 In case of a cable failure, WiFi points fall back to wireless mesh mode.

 |Branding||None||When connecting to WiFi, users see a business login page with a logo, welcome note, links, or are automatically redirected to business Facebook page or webpage, etc|